fahimfarookme/fahimfarookme.github.io/_posts/2017-12-01-the-mystery-of-eureka-health-monitoring.md

 - *Client-side load balancers like Ribbon to make load balancing decisions*
   Ribbon reads the `status` attribute and considers only the instances with `UP` status for load balancing.
 Ribbon however does not invoke the `healthCheckUrl` but relies on published instance status available in the registry.

-  {% include image.html src="/img/ribbon-relies-on-instance-status-in-registry.svg" description="Ribbon relies on the status attribute available in the registry in order to make load balancing decisions" %}
+  {% include image.html src="/img/ribbon-relies-on-instance-status-in-registry.png" description="Ribbon relies on the status attribute available in the registry in order to make load balancing decisions" style="width: 710px;" %}

 - *Deployment tools like Asgard to make deployment decisions*
   During rolling deployments, Asgard first deploys one instance of the new version of a microservice and waits till that instance is transitioned to `UP` status - before deploying rest of the instances ([as a risk mitigation strategy](https://github.com/Netflix/eureka/wiki/Integrating-Eureka-and-Asgard)).
 However, rather than relying on instance status available in the Eureka server registry (i.e. the `status` attribute), Asgard learns instance status by invoking its `healthCheckUrl`.
 It could be because the value of `status` attribute can be stale (since it's dependent on a few factors as described in the next section) but live health `status` is important in this case in order to avoid deployment delays.

-  {% include image.html src="/img/asgard-invoking-healthCheckUrl-until-first-instance-becomes-up.svg" description="Asgard is invoking the healthCheckUrl until the first instance becomes UP" %}
+  {% include image.html src="/img/asgard-invoking-healthCheckUrl-until-first-instance-becomes-up.png" description="Asgard is invoking the healthCheckUrl until the first instance becomes UP" style="width: 510px;" %}

 ## Accuracy of health status